 Abstract

 The watershed upstream from the Verde Wild and Scenic River drains central Arizona and the Verde River from its headwaters to terminus at the Salt River is the state’s longest remaining perennial river.
 Fremont cottonwoods (Populus fremontii) are a dominant riparian tree species in the Southwest and are important habitat for native wildlife, highly dependent upon river hydrology and are included as one of the Outstandingly Remarkable Values in the 1984 amendment to the 1964 Wild Scenic River Act.
-Fremont cottonwood health and demographics along the Verde River are understudied This study uses seedling plots established after 2023 winter floods and dendrochronology to monitor regeneration and to quantify tree age and growth.
+Fremont cottonwood health and demographics along the Verde River are understudied.
+This study uses seedling plots established after 2023 winter floods and dendrochronology to monitor regeneration and to quantify tree age and growth.
 Fremont cottonwoods along the Verde River are young, with the mean age being 24 years old.
 They continue to add biomass at an above average rate and their growth is significantly impacted by summer temperatures and river flows.
 Seedlings from the 2023 cohort continue to grow rapidly and their survival is governed by a diverse set of environmental conditions.

 Keywords: Fremont Cottonwood (Populus fremontii), Verde River, Wild and Scenic Rivers, dendrochronology, riparian